NeuroTechX/ntx_slack_archive/devices.md

  >Like the OpenBCI only works with dry Ag/AgCl and NOT Dry Gold, but it works with wet Ag/AgCl and wet Gold Cup

+4/21/2017 1:21 PM

+ **aj** :

+ >How do we calculate what filters were need based on the impedance of the electrode